-The board of directors will meet at least five times during the year at a time and place on Islesboro to be determined, at least 30 days in advance of any meeting.
+The board of directors will meet at least five times during the year at a time and place on Islesboro to be determined, or via video conference, at least 30 days in advance of any meeting.
 Changes in meeting locations or times made within 30 days of a planned meeting require agreement of a majority of Directors.
 Additional director’s meetings can be called at the discretion of the President or by a majority vote of Directors.

 Section D: Attendance and Voting

 Each director may attend and vote in person or on a telephone call, webcast, or other live electronic form of communication.
 A Director who is unable to attend a meeting may give their proxy to another director if done so in writing prior to any vote.

 Section E: Action without a meeting

 The board of directors may take action on any matters within their authority without a meeting, if that meeting is waived by all directors and a written record of each director’s vote is recorded.
 As with all matters that come before the board of directors, a simple majority of votes is sufficient to pass any motion.

 When the BOD numbers less than seven, a presence of three directors, either in person or electronically, will constitute a quorum.
 With a full board of seven, the presence of four directors will fill a quorum.